tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-QueryAPI.md

   - URI host:
     - `api.timeseries.azure.com` for Get Environments API
     - \<environmentFqdn> for per-environment APIs.
 You can obtain this domain name from the response of the Get Environments API, Azure portal, or Azure Resource Manager.
 For example, `00000000-0000-0000-0000-000000000000.env.timeseries.azure.com`
-  - Resource path: For example environments can be used to query the list of Time Series Insights environments available for user.
+  - Resource path: For example, environments can be used to query the list of Time Series Insights environments available for user.
   - Query string: Required parameter is api-version.
 For example, `api-version=2016-12-12`

 - HTTP **request header** fields: For example, an Authorization header that provides a bearer token containing client authorization information for the request.
 For WebSocket requests, Authorization header and other headers are sent in the message under the headers container.
 See examples in the APIs below.